 Philosophy dares to ask the deepest, most fundamental questions about human life, human thought, and the nature of the universe, and distinguishes itself by trying to answer these questions using the power of reason alone – that is, by thinking hard, and thinking logically.
 The study of philosophy sharpens analytical skills and equips students to think more profoundly about the world and their place within it.
 The course has four components, as follows:

-This is a two-year linear A level course, assessed by means of two exam papers, Paper 1 covering Epistemology and Moral Philosophy, and Paper 2 covering the Metaphysics of God and the Metaphysics of Mind.
+This is a two-year linear A level course, assessed by means of two exam papers:

 Year 12